MasterOdin/pylint_runner/README.rst

     python setup.py install

-When installed, this will create an executable `pylint_runner` and `pylint_runner#` where
-# represents the major version of python you installed with.
-Much like pip, if installed
-for both python2 and python3, you will see both `pylint_runner2` and `pylint_runner3`
-which can be used to run this code.
+When installed, this will create an executable `pylint_runner`, `pylint_runner#`, and `pylint_runner#.#` where the first # represents the major version of Python (2 or 3) and the second # represents the minor version of Python.
+So if installed by Python 2.7, you will have available `pylint_runner`, `pylint_runner2`, and `pylint_runner2.7` so as to allow usage by however many installed versions of python on the system as pylint is version dependent on its output (due to using the Python AST).

 Usage
 -----